 To society, the world, even to the church of Jesus Christ for a while, Black people were lost.
 Lucifer, Satan, helped to divide society into segments that despise each other with flattering success.
 It makes it easier to devolve family responsibility to the government, the school, or have none at all!
 The family is the first government of eternity and was the first government on Earth—the most important authorized segment of humanity by God.
 Satan’s substitute for the natural family destroys nations slowly.
 Gangs, single life, free love and the lot steal the minds of otherwise good people in all strata of society.

-72 Percent Of Black Kids Raised By Single Parent, 25% Overall In U.S.
+72 Percent Of Black Kids Raised By Single Parent.
+25% of total Population In U.S. from Single-Parent Homes.

 The statistics on the family in the world is foreboding and at a low.
 The numbers on the Black family in America is worse!
 Satan’s plan is to destroy all Black people and make everyone hate them.
 His plan is going really well in some segments of society.
 If he can, and he can because he has, he will get African Americans to hate themselves. …to call each other ugly words. …to despise their own skin color.

 Yet, God did not forget them or stop loving them.
 They were not lost to Him.
 They were, as Jesus said speaking to the Nephites at Bountiful about the lost tribes, “other sheep, which are not of this land, neither of the land of Jerusalem, neither in any parts of that land round about whither I have been to minister.”
 3 Nephi 16:1.
 Now, contextually, I am stretching the meaning of the verses here; however, because of who Jesus Christ is, the Savior of ALL mankind, the context to which I take this verse is justifiable.

 Solution to Black-on-Black and all other types of Crime